David-Lor/FastAPI-Pydantic-SQLAlchemy-PetShelter-API/README.md

 # FastAPI + Pydantic + SQLAlchemy - "Pet Shelter" REST API Example

-This project aims to be an example of a full REST API, created with FastAPI & Pydantic, using async SQLAlchemy to persist the data on a supported database (currently using PostgreSQL).
+This project aims to be an example of a full REST API, created with FastAPI & Pydantic, using SQLAlchemy to persist the data on a supported database (currently using PostgreSQL).

 ## Main principles